W1ldPo1nter/django-queryable-properties/docs/common.md

     is_supported = RangeCheckProperty('supported_from', 'supported_until', timezone.now)
 ```

-Instances of this property class take the names of the fields for the lower and upper limits as their first and second
+Instances of this property class take the paths of the attributes for the lower and upper limits as their first and
-arguments as well as the value to check as the third argument.
+second arguments.
+Both values may also be more complex attribute paths in dot-notation - the same behavior as for the attribute path of
+`ValueCheckProperty` objects apply (refer to chapter "Attribute Paths" above).
+If one of the limiting values is `None` or an exception is caught, the value is considered missing (see next sub-
+chapter).
+The third mandatory parameter for `RangeCheckProperty` objects is the value to check against, which may either be a
-That value may either be a static value or a callable that can be called without any argument and that returns the
+static value or a callable that can be called without any argument and that returns the actual value (`timezone.now`
-value to check against (`timezone.now` in the example above), similar to the `default` option of Django's model fields.
+in the example above), similar to the `default` option of Django's model fields.
-`RangeCheckProperty` objects also take two optional arguments: `include_boundaries` determines if a value exactly equal
-to one of the limits is considered a part of the range (default: `True`), while `in_range` determines if the property
-should return `True` if the value is contained in the configured range (this is the default) or if it should return
-`True` if the value is outside of the range.

 Not only does this property class allow to achieve the same functionality with less code, but it offers even more
 functionality due to being a *queryable* property.